yuntaeJ/NeRF-BIM-Omniverse/README.md

-# NeRF-BIM-OmniverseCode
+# NeRF-BIM-Omniverse

-The codes for generating camera views related to building elements from BIM in NVIDIA Omniverse Code plaform.
+The codes for generating camera views related to building elements from BIM in NVIDIA Omniverse Kit 2024 (version 106.0.2) platform.

 The codes will be uploaded after the paper is accepted (in reviewing now)